raspberrypilearning/generic-scratch-make-block-parameters/en/step_1.md

 ![Create a new block with parameters](images/parameter-label-text.png)

-+ You can then define your new block, except that you can also use the data provided by dragging the circular blocks to use them in your code.
++ You can then define your new block.
+You can use the data provided by dragging the circular blocks to use them in your code.

 ![Define a new block with parameters](images/parameter-define.png)